 Five banks dominate the Canadian banking industry: Toronto‑Dominion Bank, Royal Bank of Canada, Bank of Montreal, Bank of Nova Scotia, and Canadian Imperial Bank of Commerce.

-• Canadian Imperial Bank of Commerce $838 billion
+- Canadian Imperial Bank of Commerce (CIBC): approximately C$1.09 trillion

 The next bank on the list is the National Bank of Canada.
-However, with $370 billion in April 2022, it is a considerably small player compared to the top five Canadian banks.
-However, including the National Bank of Canada, the top six banks account for over 90% of the total assets held by Canadian banks.
+However, with about C$536 billion in total assets as of early 2025, it is still considerably smaller compared to the top five Canadian banks.
+Including the National Bank of Canada, the top six banks account for over 90% of the total assets held by Canadian banks.

 Canadians as Shareholders

 Most Canadians are shareholders in Canadian banks, which may come as a surprise to many people.
 Holding shares in a bank doesn’t always mean owning shares directly.
 It can also be an indirect form through a pension or mutual funds, for example, the Canada Pension Plan.
-All shareholders receive dividends, and in 2020, the banks in Canada paid an estimated $22.6 billion in dividends.
+All shareholders receive dividends, and in 2023, the banks in Canada paid an estimated $28 billion in dividends to shareholders.

 Lending by Banks in Canada

-Most Canadians have mortgages with the largest banks, with the six biggest banks holding 73% of all residential mortgage debt.
+Most Canadians have mortgages with the largest banks, with the six biggest banks holding the majority of residential mortgage debt.
 This domination comes with potential risks.
-For example, if one of the big banks had to sell mortgages at a discount, the other would likely have to do the same, devaluing all mortgages.
+For example, if one of the big banks had to sell mortgages at a discount, the others would likely have to do the same, devaluing all mortgages.
 This, in turn, could lead to a credit crunch and a slower housing market.
-However, some measures have been introduced by the government to reduce the risks, such as the requirement to hold more capital.
+However, some measures have been introduced by regulators to reduce risks, such as stricter capital and lending standards.

 Lending to Small Businesses